 Buyers looking for a newer home in a well-designed community should take a close look at Mililani Mauka.
 The central location makes it easy to get around the island, large shopping centers are close by, and there’s a large percentage of young families drawn to the strong schools and recreation opportunities available for children.
 Mililani Mauka is a great place to settle into a home!

-2 of the houses have ocean views, 1 has Diamond Head views and 9 have mountain views.
+1 of the house has ocean views, 1 has Diamond Head views and 9 have mountain views.

 More About Mililani Mauka Mililani Mauka is still a relatively young neighborhood, but it's already clear that this is a place with true staying power.
 It's location away from the often overly urbanized center of Honolulu, yet close enough for commuting to the job centers there, are just the start of what's kept it toward the top of Oahu home shopper lists.
 What could be wrong with this picture?